 Choosing the Right Protein-Rich Diet

-To get back to the muscle-building mode, you need to replenish your body with amino acids, not high sugars.
-So, if you’re someone who used to have cereals, toasts, and bagels every morning, it’s time to make a healthy shift and toast these sugars goodbye.
+To regain muscle-building mode, you need to replenish your body with amino acids, not high sugars.
+So, if you used to have cereals, toasts, and bagels every morning, it's time to make a healthy shift and toast these sugars goodbye.

 Many bodybuilders turn to Whey Protein Supplements to cover these benefits.
-Supplementation to fulfill their body’s requirement of proteins.
+Supplementation to fulfill their body's requirement of proteins.
 Several protein supplements are available over the counter and online, guaranteeing to boost your physical performance.
 While they can be a beneficial addition to your diet, they can never be a meal replacement.

-Therefore, it’s important to consume protein-rich foods.
+Therefore, it's essential to consume protein-rich foods.
 Since our body is starved of energy through the night, fueling it back in the morning can drastically impact our energy and athletic performance.
 To bring your levels back, add Pre-Workout Supplements and boost your energy and strength again.

 1. Avocado Toast With Cottage Cheese

-This is a classic breakfast for your busy weekday mornings that adds deliciousness and balance to your diet.
-It’s fancy, packed with protein, and a bundle of deliciousness.
+This classic breakfast for your busy weekday mornings adds deliciousness and balance to your diet.
+It's fancy, packed with protein, and a bundle of deliciousness.
 This breakfast is a powerhouse of proteins and comes along with fibrous carbs.

-Research shows that combining cottage cheese with resistance training and high-protein foods can increase muscle mass.
+Research shows combining cottage cheese with resistance training and high-protein foods can increase muscle mass.
 Cottage cheese is packed with casein protein linked with boosted muscle mass capacity.
-Since bodybuilders are all about bulking up, this high-protein breakfast will serve them just right.
+Since bodybuilders are about to bulk up, this high-protein breakfast will serve them just right.

 - Carbohydrate: 50g